 - 1. Mathematics units must include 1 unit of Algebra II or an equivalent. - 2.
-Science units must include 1 unit of physical sciences, 1 unit of life sciences, and 1-unit advanced study in one or more of the following physical sciences; advanced biology or other life science; astronomy, physical geology, or other earth or space science. - 3.
-Social studies units must include at least 1⁄2 unit of American history and 1⁄2 unit of American government.
+Science units must include 1 unit of physical sciences, 1 unit of life sciences, and 1 unit advanced study in one or more of the following physical sciences; advanced biology or other life science; astronomy, physical geology, or other earth or space science. - 3.
+Social studies units must include at least 1⁄2 unit of American history and 1⁄2 unit of American government. - 4.
+Must have 24 hours of community service per year.